-Dr. Mitrano began her teaching career at Connecticut College in New London; and from 1996-2001, served on the faculty of New Jersey City University as Coordinator of Vocal Studies.
+Dr. Mitrano began her teaching career at Connecticut College in New London; and from 19962001, served on the faculty of New Jersey City University as Coordinator of Vocal Studies.
 A dedicated educator and frequent clinician, she has lectured at several NJMEA state conferences, high schools, and universities, including the Mannes College of Music, Western Connecticut State University, Kutztown University, Brooklyn College, and the University of New Hampshire.
 She has served as an adjudicator for the NJ NATS Festival of Singing and the National Federation of Music Clubs.
 Since 1999, Dr. Mitrano has been a member of the editorial board of The New Music Connoisseur, a Manhattan-based journal dedicated to the advancement of contemporary music.
-Her articles have been published in The New Music Connoisseur, Tempo Magazine, the MENC International Edition of Spotlight on Teaching Chorus, and the NATS Journal of Singing.
+Her articles have been published in NMC, as well as Tempo Magazine, the MENC international edition of Spotlight on Teaching Chorus, and the NATS Journal of Singing.
 Currently, she teaches on the faculty of County College of Morris, and maintains a busy private voice studio in New Jersey.